microsoft/semantic-kernel/docs/decisions/0032-agents.md

 ---
 # These are optional elements.
 Feel free to remove any of them.
 status: experimental
-contact: crickman, SergeyMenshykh
+contact: crickman
 date: 2024-01-24
 deciders: markwallace-microsoft, matthewbolanos
-consulted: rogerbarreto, dmytrostruk, alliscode
+consulted: rogerbarreto, dmytrostruk, alliscode, SergeyMenshykh
 informed:
 ---